-Going through a divorce can be a difficult and confusing time.
+Going through a divorce can be difficult and confusing.
 Divorces often involve lawyers, court dates, and a lot of time and expenses.
-This is true for divorcing couples that can't agree on what to do and require the intervention of attorneys and judges to resolve their disputes.
+This is true for divorcing couples that can't agree on what to do.
+They need the intervention of attorneys and judges to resolve their disputes.

-What Is a Collaborative Divorce?
+What Is Collaborative Divorce?

-Some courts even make it mandatory that divorcing parties seek mediation or collaborative divorce before litigating in court.
-Note that it takes two willing participants for a collaborative law divorce to work.
+Some courts even require divorcing parties to try mediation or collaborative divorce before going to court.
+Note that a collaborative law divorce takes two willing participants to negotiate in good faith.
 If your spouse is reluctant, mediation and negotiations may be fruitless.